open-resources/dash_curriculum/tutorial/part2/chapter7.md

 raw_data.dropna(axis=0,inplace=True)
 ```

-Now we'll use Pandas `iterrows()` function to go through the dataframe line by line to remove rows that don't contain numeric data:
+Now we'll use Pandas `iterrows()` function to go through the dataframe line by line to remove rows that don't contain numeric data in the `temp` column:

 ```python
 import pandas as pd